 No. Instead, we have regular College Tours each term.
 Some of these tours are during school time so you can see the College in action, and others are after hours so you can come as a family after work commitments.
-College Tour dates for 2018 are available here.
+College Tour dates are available here.

 Do you have Before and After School Care?

 Yes, it is available for students in Preparatory to Year 6.
 More information is available here.

 Can my child buy food at the Canteen?

 K-4 students need to provide their own food for Recess.
 They are only permitted to order their lunch via an online lunch order system – they are not permitted to walk up to the Canteen and purchase items as they wish.
 Years 5-12 students can access the Canteen at Recess and Lunch.
 The Canteen provides a variety of healthy items.